valhalla/valhalla/py/MR_admin_tool.md

 #### Create a challenge
 To get started you'll need to create a challenge using the interface on the website.
 Once you have created a challenge, you will just need the challenge ID.
 You will put the challenge ID into your configuration file later.

-#### Generate an API key
+#### Get an API key
-On the Map Roulette website click on your username at the top right, then select "New API Key", or "View API Key" if you have already created one.
-You will need this key for later
+On the Map Roulette website click on your username at the top right, then select "Profile".
+Your API key can be found in the side panel on the left.

 ### Modify the Config File
 Now that you have the information you need, substitute your api key into the config file.
 Then, you have to set up your challenges entry.
 A simple entry will look something like: